-Lina Röschel works at Ecologic Institute as a Transatlantic Fellow.
-Her main focus is projects related to biodiversity conservation, water management, and adaptation to climate change.
-Her native language is German, and she is also fluent in English and has good knowledge of French.
+Lina Röschel worked at Ecologic Institute as a Researcher.
+Her main focus was on projects related to biodiversity conservation and ecosystem-based management of aquatic realms.
+Her native language is German, she is fluent in English and has good knowledge of French.

-At Ecologic Institute, Lina Röschel is predominantly active in the project Knowledge, Assessment, and Management for Aquatic Biodiversity and Ecosystem Services Across EU Policies (AQUACROSS), a Horizon 2020 project that aims to support the European Union's (EU) efforts to protect aquatic biodiversity and ensure the provision of aquatic ecosystem services.
+At Ecologic Institute, Lina Röschel was predominantly active in the project Knowledge, Assessment, and Management for Aquatic Biodiversity and Ecosystem Services Across EU Policies (AQUACROSS), a Horizon 2020 project that aims to support the European Union's (EU) efforts to protect aquatic biodiversity and ensure the provision of aquatic ecosystem services.
 As such, AQUACROSS seeks to advance knowledge and application of ecosystem-based management (EBM) for aquatic ecosystems to support the achievement of the EU 2020 Biodiversity Strategy targets.
+Furthermore, Lina Röschel supported the EU-funded BiodivERsA project Enabling Green and Blue Infrastructure Potential in Complex Social-ecological Regions (ENABLE), which utilizes a transdisciplinary systems approach to examine the relationship between social-ecological dynamics and GBI's potential to meet multiple goals, including biodiversity conservation and climate change adaptation.

 Lina Röschel completed her Master of Science in Physical Geography of Human-Environment-Systems at the Humboldt-Universität zu Berlin (HU Berlin, Germany) in 2016.
 She wrote her dissertation within the project Trans-SEC on the topic of perception of environmental changes in rural farmers in Tanzania and its subsequent effect on food security and water availability.
 She also holds a Bachelor of Science in Geography with a minor in economics from HU Berlin, during which she spent a semester abroad at New York University in 2013.
 Her bachelor's dissertation discusses the advantages and limits of marine protected areas as a management tool in the face of the tragedy of the commons, a topic she is still very passionate about today.